 I wrote about propofol and was curious about remifentanil and ketamine.

 What is Remifentanil?

 It is a potent short-acting synthetic opioid analgesic drug given to patients undergoing surgery.
-It is used as a supplement general anesthesia during induction and maintains analgesic during anaesthesia.
+It is used to supplement general anesthesia during induction and maintains pain during anaesthesia.